Starting a Law Firm: LLP vs. PC

 - LLP structuring is determined by a partnership agreement.

-What Is a PC Company?
+What Is a Professional Corporation (PC)?

 A professional corporation (PC) is a business entity that is established to provide professional services to others.
 PCs are governed by state law, which makes it important to know the rules of your jurisdiction when forming one.
 The laws can vary wildly from state to state; so can the tax consequences.